analogdevicesinc/msdk/Examples/MAX78002/SPI_MasterSlave/README.md

 This example uses the SPI v2 Library.
 To use the previous SPI (RevA1) library, set `MXC_SPI_BUILD_LEGACY=1` in the Project's project.mk file.

-### Porting Guide
+### Optional Porting Guide

-The SPI v2 Library is still compatible with the previous SPI API (RevA1) - meaning the previously existing function prototypes have not changed.
-However, there are functional differences with the interrupt handling for SPI DMA transactions that must be updated when porting a project from using the previous SPI API (RevA1) to SPI v2.
+This guide shows how to update an existing project that is using the previous SPI API (RevA1) to SPI v2.
+The main difference between SPI API (RevA1) and SPI v2 is the DMA interrupt handling for SPI DMA transactions.

 #### SPI v2 API Differences